 Causes of Occupational Shoulder Injuries

-These shoulder injuries and others are caused by a variety of work environments—both those that involve physical labor and those that do not.
+These shoulder injuries and others are caused by many work environments—both those that involve physical labor and those that do not.
 On-the-job injuries involving the shoulder are most often caused by:

 - Repetitive motion